-International sales approximated 7% of annual net sales in 2021, 2020 and 2019, an immaterial portion of which is denominated in foreign currencies.
+International sales approximated 5% of annual sales in 2022, and 7% of annual net sales in 2021 and 2020.
+An immaterial portion of the international sales are denominated in foreign currencies.

 Financial Risks

 Our business may be harmed if we are unable to meet our debt service requirements or the covenants in our Credit Agreement, or if interest rates increase.